e2b-dev/e2b-cookbook/examples/anthropic-managed-agents/javascript/webhooks/README.md

 ## Notes

-- The webhook sandbox uses `lifecycle: { onTimeout: "pause", autoResume: true }`.
+- The webhook router sandbox uses `lifecycle: { onTimeout: "pause", autoResume: true }`.
-- The webhook server is only the event-driven entrypoint.
-It still starts the same Anthropic environment worker used by the orchestrator example.
+- The webhook router is only the event-driven entrypoint.
+It drains Anthropic's self-hosted environment queue, claims work, and routes each claimed session to an E2B worker sandbox.
-- The public template starts bounded per-event workers inside the same sandbox.
-This is good for a reusable webhook-worker sandbox, but it is still not production per-session isolation.
+- The public template defaults to `APP_SANDBOX_ROUTING_SCOPE=session`, so follow-up turns for the same Managed Agents session reconnect to the same worker sandbox and `/mnt/session` filesystem.
-- Persistent state is scoped to the webhook sandbox.
-Files in `/mnt/session` can be shared by any session handled by that sandbox's worker pool.
-Use `../app-webhooks/` with `APP_SANDBOX_ROUTING_SCOPE=session` for session-owned persistent state.
+- Use `APP_SANDBOX_ROUTING_SCOPE=agent` or `environment` only when you intentionally want broader sandbox reuse.

 For a concrete event-by-event walkthrough, see [../EXAMPLE_USAGE.md](../EXAMPLE_USAGE.md).
 For a complete code-level implementation, see [IMPLEMENTATION.md](./IMPLEMENTATION.md).